Resume for Jason Knight

 Wilderness Awareness School

-- Founded, developed, coordinated, and taught the Wilderness Awareness Residential Program (now called the Anake Outdoor School), an in-depth naturalist educator course for adults that created highly trained graduates, interns, and employees, significantly increasing the organization's sustainability, and enabling the expansion of youth programs.
+- Founded, developed, coordinated, and taught the Wilderness Awareness Residential Program (also called the Anake Program and now called the Immersion), an in-depth naturalist educator course for adults that created highly trained graduates, interns, and employees, significantly increasing the organization's sustainability, and enabling the expansion of youth programs.

 - Created a comprehensive curriculum on wilderness survival, animal tracking, bird language, nature-based mentoring, and edible & medicinal plants.

 - Recruited, trained, and supervised a team of three program instructors, ten contract employees, and many volunteers, working together to accomplish program goals.

 - Succeeded in creating an undergraduate credit option for the program through building a partnership with Western State College and becoming federally authorized to accept overseas students, both of which helped boost program enrollment.

 - Successfully registered the program as a state licensed vocational program with the State of Washington, which enabled students to obtain SLM student loans and use other financial aid such as VA benefits.